 Before you fall in love with a specific door style, take a good look at your kitchen’s permanent fixtures.
 Are your countertops warm-toned granite or cool, white quartz?
 Is your backsplash a simple subway tile or a busy mosaic?
 Your new cabinet doors should complement these elements, not compete with them.
 Consider the three key factors: material, color, and texture.
 For instance, a richly textured wood door might pair beautifully with a smooth, solid-colored countertop.
 You can find plenty of inspiration by looking at how different elements are combined in finished projects in our gallery.
 The idea is to create a balanced and harmonious space.

-Select Your Color and Finish
+Picking the Perfect Color and Finish

 The color and finish of your cabinets set the entire mood for your kitchen.
 Light colors can make a small kitchen feel larger and brighter, while dark, dramatic hues create a sense of cozy sophistication.
 The finish is just as important.
 A glossy finish reflects light and feels modern, a matte finish offers a soft, contemporary look, and a satin finish provides a nice middle ground.
 The material you choose will also influence your finish options and overall durability.
 A high-quality factory finish will stand up to daily wear and tear far better than a quick paint job, so it’s an area worth investing in.